NLnetLabs/routinator/doc/manual/source/rtr-service.rst

                      --rtr-tls-cert "/path/to/rtr-tls.crt" \
                      --rtr-tls-key "/path/to/rtr-tls.key"

-If you want to connect to Routinator with RTRTR using an :ref:`RTR-TLS Unit<rtrtr:configuration:rtr unit>`, a certificate that is trusted by the usual set of web trust anchors will work with no additional configuration.
+If you want to securly connect to Routinator with RTRTR using the :ref:`RTR-TLS Unit<rtrtr:configuration:rtr unit>`, a certificate that is trusted by the usual set of web trust anchors will work with no additional configuration.
 In case you generated a self-signed certificate for Routinator, make sure to copy the certificate to your machine running RTRTR and refer to the path of the file in your unit using the ``cacerts`` configuration option.

 SSH Transport
 """""""""""""